 The current Indian captain has hit 17 Test centuries since assuming the mantle: 115 vs Australia, 141 vs Australia, 147 vs Australia, 103 vs Sri Lanka, 200 vs West Indies, 211 vs New Zealand, 167 vs England, 235 vs England, 204 vs Bangladesh, 103* vs Sri Lanka, 104* vs Sri Lanka, 213 vs Sri Lanka, 243 vs Sri Lanka, 153 vs South Africa, 149 vs England, 103 vs England, 139 vs West Indies.

-Also, his tally of six Test double hundreds is the joint-best for an Indian batsman, Sachin Tendulkar also has six.
+Also, his tally of six Test double centuries is the joint-best for an Indian batsman, Sachin Tendulkar also has six.
 This (six 200s) is the best by a captain, going past Brian Lara’s tally of five double centuries.